AmitGupta18/JWDND-CloudStorage/README.md

   - User can also view and delete stored file

 App is secured with UserName Password Authentication mechanism and user have to register first using sign-up link, username should be unique and no 2 users can have same username.
-User have to login in order to see their stored files/notes/credentials.
+User have to login in order to save new or see their stored files/notes/credentials.
 User will not be able to see other user's files, notes and credentials.